r-type/vice3.0-libretro/README.md

 - Rename the game, eg. `Bruce_Lee_j1.tap` or `Bruce_Lee_(j1).tap` for port 1, and similarly `Bruce_Lee_j2.tap` or `Bruce_Lee_(j2).tap` for port 2.

 ## M3U support and disk control
-When you have a multi disk game, you can use a M3U file to be able to change disks via the RetroArch Disc Control interface.
+When you have a multi disk game, you can use a M3U playlist file to be able to change disks via RetroArch Disc Control interface.

-A M3U file is a simple text file with one disk per line (see `https://en.wikipedia.org/wiki/M3U`).
+A M3U file is a simple text file with one disk per line ([Wikipedia](https://en.wikipedia.org/wiki/M3U)).

 Example:

-Ultima VI - The False Prophet (1990)(Origin Systems).m3u
+`Ultima VI - The False Prophet (1990)(Origin Systems).m3u`
 ```
 Ultima VI - The False Prophet (1990)(Origin Systems)(Disk 1 of 3 Side A)(Game).d64
 Ultima VI - The False Prophet (1990)(Origin Systems)(Disk 1 of 3 Side B)(Surface).d64